 At age 2, your child might have completed these skills:

 - Language skills.
 Speak at least 50 words.
 Link two words together, such as "my cup" or "no juice."
-Speak clearly enough for parents to understand about half of the words.
+Speak clearly enough for parents or caregivers to understand about half of the words.

 - Cognitive skills.
 Play simple make-believe games.
 Begin to sort objects by shape and color.
 Find hidden objects.

 - Physical skills.
+Walk down stairs holding rail.
 Stand on tiptoes.
 Begin to run.
 Kick a ball.

 At age 3, your child might have completed these skills:

 - Language skills.
-Speak 250 to 500 words or more.
-Speak in three- and four-word sentences.
-Correctly use pronouns (I, you, me, mine).
+Speak 200 or more words.
+Speak in three-word sentences.
+Use pronouns (I, you, me, mine).
 State his or her first name.
-Speak clearly enough for strangers to understand about 75 percent of the time.
+Speak clearly enough to be understood most of the time by family or close friends.

 - Social skills.
-Take turns.
+Take turns and share.
 Express affection openly.
 Easily separate from parents.
 Get upset with major changes in routine.

 - Physical skills.
 Walk up and down stairs, alternating feet.
 Climb, run and pedal a tricycle.